Bougainville

 Strong evidence that The Bougainville offers storage spaces/lockers or dedicated extra storage for some units.
 At least 6-7 current remarks explicitly mention storage in different forms, including "extra storage," "storage below," "storage room," and "front-facing exterior storage."
 Combined with the prior MLS pattern, this is high-confidence and consistent across multiple listings/agents.

-I searched for surfboard storage, board storage, surf storage, and related terms.
-The remarks mention extra storage and exterior/on-site storage, but nothing that specifically indicates surfboard storage.
+I searched for surfboard storage-related phrases including board storage and surf storage.
+The remarks mention extra storage and exterior storage, but nothing specifically indicates surfboard storage facilities.

 I found no public-remark evidence for tennis courts in any of the listings reviewed.
 With only 2/20 current MLS listings checking TENCOU and no supporting remarks, the feature does not appear to be reliably present at the building level.